redhat-openstack/website/source/uncategorized/irc-etiquette.html.md

 These are just some guidelines so you get a perspective of IRC culture, communication:

-*   Ask smart questions, let us try to think for ourselves first and not let some poor, good-intentioned soul to do all the thinking for them.
+*   Ask smart questions, let us try to think for ourselves first and not let some poor, good-intentioned soul to do all the thinking for us.
 [Pro-tip: Eric S. Raymond's guide referred in the **Resources** section]
 *   Try (as humanly as possible) to be: clear, concrete, specific and *complete* with your statements/questions.
 People cannot read your minds.
 *   Do not expect people will devote time for extreme hand-holding.
 If a URL is pointed, try things yourself, do your home-work, use Google *effectively*.
 *   Try to maintain a balance of *taking* vs *giving* from the community.
 Do not demand excessive attention.